Walter Mondale 1984 presidential campaign: Democratic National Convention

 Shortly before the 1984 Democratic National Convention, Mondale chose Bert Lance to be his campaign's general chairman, and unsuccessfully attempted to remove Charles Manatt from his position as party chairman.
 Mondale and his campaign stopped their effort to oust Manatt in response to protests from party leaders.
 On Mondale's decisions, one anonymous Democratic Party aide told the New York Times: "It's a disaster.
 People are gulping hard.
 No one knows why he did it."
 His choice of Lance proved controversial because Lance had previously left his job in the Carter administration amid charges of bank fraud (of which he was later exonerated).

-Mondale picked three-term Congresswoman Geraldine Ferraro to be his running mate on July 12, 1984, making her the first woman nominated for president or vice president by a major U.S. political party.
+Mondale picked three-term Congresswoman Geraldine Ferraro to be his running mate on July 12, 1984, making her the first woman nominated for vice president by a major U.S. political party.
 The pick was intended to energize Mondale's campaign, which it did at first.
 This effect proved short-lived, however, as it was soon overshadowed by a scandal involving Ferraro's and her husband's finances.

 Shortly before the general election, Mondale defended his choice of Ferraro as his running mate against Reagan, who had recently said that her nomination was not a major breaking point.
 Mondale replied that he chose Ferraro "because she's the best," adding that "She is far better prepared for her position than Mr. Reagan was when he was elected president of the United States."

 Mondale officially accepted the Democratic Party's nomination at the 1984 Democratic National Convention.
 He delivered his acceptance speech on the night of July 19, 1984, climaxing that year's convention.
 During the speech, Mondale controversially vowed to raise taxes but claimed that Reagan would also do so: "He won't tell you.
 I just did."

 Many observers were surprised by Mondale's decision to call for raising taxes on millions of voters openly during a presidential election, with Reagan campaign consultant Stuart Spencer telling CBS, "I've never heard a politician say he is going to raise taxes to 30 million, 40 million, 50 million people in a campaign."
 Some of Mondale's fellow Democrats also distanced themselves from his tax plan.